 How long does it take to open an account?

-In our experience it can take anywhere from 2 to 6 months.
+In our experience it can take anywhere from two to six months.
 With our support, it will take approximately two months from start to finish to establish a UK based bank account.
 The directors do not need to present themselves in the UK to establish the account, however this can expedite the process.

 You do not need to be a UK resident director to establish a bank account.